 9 For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts.

-Whatever God chooses to use or resolve our problem, wisdom says to let Him do it His way.
+Whatever God chooses to use or however He chooses to resolve our problem, wisdom says to let Him do it His way.
 (Besides, if it’s not done His way, it won’t be done.
 Relax and let Him work it out).
-Whatever the men of the city had tried in the past hadn’t worked, so they received a miracle that blessed everybody.
+Whatever the men of the city had tried in the past hadn’t worked, so they asked for a miracle, received it and everybody was blessed.
 We should do the same.

 In our next post, we will examine Elisha’s miracles related to eyes.